jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 * __Late Consumer__ – The schedule may force the Provider to define the Contract before there were any Consumers available for consultation.
 I requested a Contract update on a past project.
 My Provider, a coworker on another team, told me it was not possible.
 I should have made the request during the design review.
 I kindly pointed out that the design review happened several months before I had joined the company.
 This company used a layered architecture designed from the bottom up.
 Low-level decisions were locked into place prematurely.
 We didn’t realize it at the time, but this was the exact opposite of [Clean Architecture’s](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html) advice to delay decisions as long as possible.
 * __External Provider__ – The Provider is external to your organization and may not even know you exist.
 They may be a major vendor.
 They may have hundreds of Consumers.
 They are unlikely to coordinate with you as a Consumer other than provide API documentation and if you’re lucky some customer technical support, both of which might vary widely in completeness and quality.

-Regardless of the scenario, the Provider is unlikely to allow the Consumer to drive the Contract nor will the Provider accept Consumer provided tests.
+Regardless of the scenario, the Provider is unlikely to allow the Consumer to drive the Contract nor will the Provider accept Consumer-provided tests.

 ## Consumer And The Provider Driven Contract
 Do not despair.
-The Consumer can protect itself from the Provider contract by using the [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) or [Façade](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html) design patterns.
+The Consumer can protect itself from the Provider-Driven Contract by using the [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) or [Façade](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html) design patterns.

 We can see this with __Adapters__ within the [Hexagonal Architecture](https://jhumelsine.github.io/2023/10/28/hexagonal-architecture-structure.html) design: